IBM Cloud Docs

 • zh-CN_ZhangJingVoice

-The following additional changes have also been made:
+The following other changes have also been made:

 • The Arabic voice is now named ar-MS_OmarVoice.
 The former name, ar-AR_OmarVoice, is deprecated.
 It will continue to function for at least one year but might be removed at a future date.
 You are encouraged to migrate to the new name at your earliest convenience.